 *Transported vehicles will not be allowed in the building unless GPK Auctions has all or the required paperwork (including original title) prior to delivery.

-Yes, parking is available through the Atlantic City Transportation Center .
+Yes, parking is available through the Atlantic City Convention Center.
 Spaces are on a first-come first-serve basis.
 Spaces cannot be reserved.
 There is a fee for this service.

 No, a transporter can deliver your vehicle if your paperwork is complete and your original title has been received by GPK Auctions.
-However, if the paperwork isn’t complete, your car will then be held in the garage holding area until all required documents are received and your VIN number is verified.
+However, if the paperwork isn’t complete, your vehicle will then be held in the garage until all required documents are received and your VIN number is verified.

 Yes, the Consignor or a representative must be with the vehicle on the auction block.
 After all, who knows your vehicle better than you?
 You should also be available to answer questions regarding your vehicle’s condition and history.